 It is highly recommended that you review musculoskeletal anatomy and at least basic orthopedic testing prior to taking this course.

-Joshua Swart, L.Ac. and Matthew Reed, L.Ac., are the founders of Chinese Medicine That Works, Ltd. They have taught needling skills seminars and assisted in motor point seminars.
+Joshua Swart, L.Ac. and Matthew Reed, L.Ac., are the founders of Chinese Medicine That Works, Ltd. They teach Results Driven Needling Skills & Techniques, and assist in motor point seminars.

 Joshua Swart, L.Ac. has been practicing dry needling since 2009, and uses dry needling (trigger and motor points) and distal acupuncture.
 Matthew has studied dry needling techniques for five years and uses dry needling almost exclusively in his clinic.
 His practice focuses on Orthopedics and sports medicine, including Anthony Lombardi’s EXSTORE® system of assessment.